 After that, the temporal-attention mechanisms have been widely used for video captioning~\citep{Gao2019HierarchicalCaptioning, Nina2018MTLE:Description, Perez-Martin2021ImprovingEmbedding, Wang2018VideoLearning, Yu2016VideoNetworks, Zhang2017Task-DrivenDescription, Zhang2020ObjectCaptioning}. \citet{Gao2019HierarchicalCaptioning} and \citet{Perez-Martin2020AttentiveCaptioning} proposed an attention model able to decide whether to depend on the visual information or language context model.
 They proposed a hierarchical LSTM with two layers and an \emph{adaptive attention} model that extends \emph{temporal visual attention}. \citet{Perez-Martin2020AttentiveCaptioning} get better results by including compositional LSTM and conditioning the adaptive gate and semantic layer by a temporal-attention mechanism.
 Although these attention mechanisms are one of the main drivers of recent progress in video description generation models, we have a limited ability to understand how well temporal attention works in models because most datasets contain short videos.

 \paragraph{Spatial Attention (SA)-based approaches:} As we mentioned at the beginning of this section, captioning methods based on object detectors perform two stages, \ie determine object proposals and fill them into predefined sentence templates.
-In contrast, the deep learning-based works we have analyzed in this section neglect the explicit identification of objects in the video and only works on the frame-level and chunk-level.
+In contrast, the deep learning-based works we have analyzed in this section neglect the explicit identification of objects in the video and only work on the frame-level and chunk-level.
 An interesting point of using the object-level information is that we can also model the interaction between them by building meaningful connections and incorporate this information in the generation process for better \textit{visual grounding} capability.
-Recent video captioning methods~\citep{Pan2020Spatio-TemporalDistillation, Zhang2020ObjectCaptioning, Zhou2019GroundedDescription} have explored the spatial and temporal relationships between objects by graph representations.
+Recent video captioning methods~\citep{Pan2020Spatio-TemporalDistillation, Zhang2020ObjectCaptioning, Zhou2019GroundedDescription} have explored the graph-based representations of spatial and temporal relationships between objects.
 Specifically, \citet{Zhou2019GroundedDescription} processed the ActivityNet Captions benchmark for linking the captions to the evidence in the video by annotating each noun phrase with the corresponding bounding box in one of the frames.
 This dataset allows producing grounding-based video captioning models that learn to jointly generate words and refine the grounding of the objects generated in the description.
-Given these region-based annotations, it is possible to perform a \emph{spatial-attention} mechanism similar to the temporal-attention mechanisms or using more sophisticated models like \textit{self-attention}~\citep{Ging2020COOT:Learning, Lei2020MART:Captioning, Sun2019VideoBERT:Learning, Vaswani2017AttentionNeed, Zhou2018End-to-EndTransformer, Zhou2019GroundedDescription}.
+These region-based annotations allow adopting a \emph{spatial-attention} mechanism similar to the temporal attention mechanisms or a more sophisticated model like \textit{self-attention}~\citep{Ging2020COOT:Learning, Lei2020MART:Captioning, Sun2019VideoBERT:Learning, Vaswani2017AttentionNeed, Zhou2018End-to-EndTransformer, Zhou2019GroundedDescription}.